httpcache4j/httpcache4j/README.md

       <version>4.0-M3</version>
     </dependency>

-Then choose your storage mechanizm
+Then choose your storage mechanism.

 The core has a built in Memory storage, and is useful for non-persistent small data.